List of carbon capture and storage projects

+Global capture capacity has trended higher since 2017.

 This List of carbon capture and storage projects provides documentation of global, industrial-scale projects for carbon capture and storage.
 According to the Global CCS Institute, in 2020 some 40 million tons CO_{2} per year capacity of CCS was in operation with 50 million tons per year in development.
 The world emits about 38 billion tonnes of CO_{2} every year, so CCS captured about one thousandth of the 2020 total.